WiseWrite Digital Play Festival

 Our education department has adapted WiseWrite so that students from grades 4 to 12 can participate at home.
 We'll release one unit of our curriculum each week through the end of May, allowing students to develop the fundamentals to tell their own stories.

-Once they've written their plays, we encourage students to submit their scripts to [email protected] for potential inclusion in our WiseWrite Digital Play Festival in June.
-The deadline for play submissions is May 31.
+Once they've written their plays, we encourage students to submit their scripts to [email protected] for potential inclusion in our WiseWrite Digital Play Festival this fall.
 We'll select the best scripts and record readings of these new works performed by professional actors over Zoom.
+We've extended our deadline for submissions to August 31!

 We can't wait to see what students create and submit!
 Get started with our curriculum units below.
 Each unit has a helpful instructional video to accompany it!